National Population Program: National Program for Reproductive Health and Family Planning (1995–1998)

 Following the 1995 re-election of President Fujimori and the approval of his speech at the World Population Conference in Beijing among international observers and Peruvian feminists, population control measures and sterilizations increased dramatically.
-Fujimori's new rhetoric provided an opening of international funding for population programs, specifically from USAID, following the initial disapporval of his governance on the global stage after his self-coup.
+Fujimori's new rhetoric provided an opening of international funding for population programs, specifically from USAID, following the initial disapproval of his governance on the global stage after his self-coup.
 The new plan, the National Program for Reproductive Health and Family Planning (PNSRPF), largely followed the existing National Population Program, though it utilized modern and more progressive wording in order to establish support.
 The new approach of the Fujimori government viewed sterilization as a method of statistical poverty reduction instead of a reproductive right.

 Planning

 The Fujimori government, especially the offices of the presidency and prime minister, determined that sterilizations were a primary tool for economic development, revealing their intentions regarding population control.
 In a previous 1993 report, a National Report on Population and Development of the Fujimori government argued that the previous program was insufficient and promoted large expansions for the program.
 That same year, the prime minister's report titled "Basic Social Policy Guidelines" was largely influential on population policy, arguing that population projections would leave Peru unable to provide basic social services.
 The "Social Policy: Situation and Perspectives" document also presented that permanent birth control targeted for the poor was one of thirteen main economic recovery policies of the Fujimori administration.

 The government also prepared propaganda outside of health clinics that showed contrasting images of an indigenous family with multiple children living impoverished in unsanitary conditions beside a separate image of a European-appearing family with two children holding schoolbooks outside of a modern home with a well-manicured lawn.
 Government propaganda also showed images of the desired effect of family planning showing families with only sons, knowing that indigenous women carry the traditions of their culture.